GerritCodeReview/plugins_x-docs/src/main/resources/Documentation/config.md

 	The documentation links in web UI will link to this file.

+	Inherited from the parent project if not specified.

 	Default: `README.md`

 The global formatter configuration can be overridden per project.
-Configuring any parameter for a formatter overrides the complete global formatter configuration.
+Child projects inherit the formatter configuration from the parent projects.
+Configuring any parameter for a formatter overrides the complete inherited/global formatter configuration.

 <a id="ext">
 formatter.<formatter>.ext